gazebosim/sdf_tutorials/composition/proposal.md

 For posturing an included model, there is no means by which the user can specify which included frame to posture via `//include/pose`.
-The target frame to move will be the
+The target frame to move currently can only be the
 [`__model__` frame](/tutorials?tut=pose_frame_semantics_proposal#2-model-frame-and-canonical-link).
-Therfore, if you wanted to weld a gripper to an end effector, but the canonical link for the gripper is not at the weld point (or it has multiple potential weld points), you must duplicate this information in the top-level.
+Therfore, if you wanted to weld a gripper to an end effector, but the canonical link for the gripper is not at the weld point (or it has multiple potential weld points), you must duplicate this pose information in the top-level.

 For including models, it is nice to have access to other model types, e.g. including a custom model specified as a `*.yaml` or connecting to some other